isomerpages/mccy-iccs/_latest/Community Explorations (Educators’ Edition).md

 ![](/images/microsoftteams-image.png)
 <font color="grey"><font size="-1">Facade of the Central Sikh Temple.</font></font>

 Donning headscarves and bandannas, a group of teachers went on their learning journey at Central Sikh Temple.
-They learned about the five virtues of the Sikhism belief: Sat (Truth), Santokh (Contentment), Daya (Compassion), Nimrata (Humility) and Pyare (Love).
+They learnt about the five virtues of the Sikhism belief: Sat (Truth), Santokh (Contentment), Daya (Compassion), Nimrata (Humility) and Pyare (Love).
 On a tour around the temple, the teachers also witnessed how Sikhs in Singapore practise these virtues in their everyday lives and actions.

 ![](https://lh6.googleusercontent.com/nyue7ziZSuYx-v6FDBR2OErxWNXS1kdTAYWrbxnf8V-EENn4vsjAbH9WfkPV0Rr2QjKJyD0v3l8CJXyRflwmeDWrW_UFGBpqE5EpCOGEYLhofbwxdgUmeVM2y-jrqh_vUxib-aQn52Kk2Xrf2bWPW9U)<font color="grey"><font size="-1">The kitchen of Central Sikh Temple.
 Sikhs believe in the spirit of “sewa” (“volunteering” in Punjabi), and the Central Sikh Temple operates a community kitchen that feeds 1,000 to 2,000 people daily, regardless of nationality or religion.</font></font>